 Technology posses a certain degree of knowledge, however ignoble.
 Aristotle affirms that mechanical knowledge is the practical subset of geometry.
 In fact, mechanics and music seem to be the only arts that possess a specific kind of knowledge: "But demonstration does not apply to another genus - except, as has been said, geometrical demonstrations apply to mechanical or optical demonstrations, and arithmetical to harmonical" (Posterior Analytics, 76a, my emphasis).
-On this account, mechanics and music seem to be, out of all other forms of τέχνη, the most knowledgeable arts because they are most reducible to simple
+On this account, mechanics and music seem to be, out of all other forms of τέχνη, the most knowledgeable arts because they are most reducible to simple mathematical relations.
+Mechanics abstracts from real motions and it deals with geometrical

-12 "Let it be assumed that the states by virtue of which the soul possesses truth by way of affirmation or denial are five in number, i.e. art, knowledge, practical wisdom, philosophic wisdom, comprehension; for belief and opinion may be mistaken."
+^{13 &}quot;Let it be assumed that the states by virtue of which the soul possesses truth by way of affirmation or denial are five in number, i.e. art, knowledge, practical wisdom, philosophic wisdom, comprehension; for belief and opinion may be mistaken."
 (Nichomachean Ethics, 1139b)

-13 The fact that téxvn does not possess real knowledge is made very clear in the Magna Moralia, where Aristotle or his follower - the authenticity of the book is still disputed - considers mechanics as being a bad branch of knowledge: "pleasure was held ... not to be good ... because some pleasures are bad.
+14 The fact that $\tau \acute{e}\chi v\eta$ does not possess real knowledge is made very clear in the Magna Moralia, where Aristotle or his follower - the authenticity of the book is still disputed - considers mechanics as being a bad branch of knowledge: "pleasure was held ... not to be good ... because some pleasures are bad.
 But this sort of objection and this kind of judgement is not peculiar to pleasure, but applies also to nature and knowledge.
 For there is such a thing as a bad nature, for example that of worms and beetles and of ignoble creatures generally ...
 In the same way there are bad branches of knowledge, for instance the mechanical" (Magna Moralia, 1205a)

-mathematical relations.
-Mechanics abstracts from real motions and it deals with geometrical figures and thus it has the characteristics of a science.
+figures and thus it has the characteristics of a science.
 Mechanics does not deal with objects qua objects but qua instantiating geometrical entities, lines and figures: